$0 Australian Capital Territory Adoption Quick-Start Checklist

 From that point, the assessment process typically spans several months and involves multiple in-depth interviews, home inspections, financial review, medical evaluation, and a presentation before the ACT Adoption Panel.
 The panel makes a recommendation to the Agency Decision Maker, who ultimately determines whether you are added to the Register of Suitable People.

 The WWVP registration is the first verifiable step in that sequence — and getting it right, along with the National Police Check, sets the tone for everything that follows.
-Start it early, make sure every adult household member is included, and treat the disclosure process as an opportunity to demonstrate exactly the kind of honesty and transparency that the panel will be looking for throughout the entire assessment.
+Start it early, make sure every required adult household member is included, and treat the disclosure process as an opportunity to demonstrate exactly the kind of honesty and transparency that the panel will be looking for throughout the entire assessment.

 Get Your Free Australian Capital Territory Adoption Quick-Start Checklist